acsoteldo/Medical-Records-System/README.md

 Challenges: Ensuring security of records and data integrity.

-Interest in the development of an efficient system for storing healthcare records electronically and improvement of documentation practices in island nations, with a focus on the primary care physician setting.
+Interest in the development of an efficient system for storing healthcare records electronically and improvement of documentation practices in island nations or remote areas, with a focus on the primary care physician setting.

 ### Demo video
 [upload]